sgherbst/svreal/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI version](https://badge.fury.io/py/svreal.svg)](https://badge.fury.io/py/svreal)

-**svreal** is a single-file SystemVerilog library that makes it easy to perform fixed-point operations in a synthesizable fashion in SystemVerilog.
-The exponent and alignment details are handled automatically, so the user is free to customize the format of each fixed-point signal in the design without inconvenience.
-For debugging range/resolution issues, the user can switch all signal types to a floating-point representation using a single **define** command-line option.
-Supported fixed-point operations include addition, subtraction, negation, multiplication, comparison, and conditional assignment.
+**svreal** is a single-file SystemVerilog library that makes it easy to perform real-number operations in a synthesizable fashion in SystemVerilog.
+Both fixed-point and floating-point representations are supported.

+By default, a fixed-point format is used; the exponent and alignment details are handled automatically, so the user is free to customize the format of each fixed-point signal in the design without inconvenience.

+The user can switch to a floating-point representation using one of two compiler flags: `` `FLOAT_REAL `` targets the builtin SystemVerilog **real** type (not synthesizable), whereas `` `HARD_FLOAT `` targets the synthesizable [Berkeley HardFloat](http://www.jhauser.us/arithmetic/HardFloat.html) library.

 # Installation